 The Early Days

 In the 1940's, Penetryn Systems was a company that made the bulk of their profits from the rehabilitation of the concrete used on railroad bridges during the World War II period.
-In 1959, A patent was filed in 1961 based on a packer that could isolate the open joint in a pipeline.
+In 1961, a patent was filed based on a packer that could isolate the open joint in a sewer or pipeline.
 This patent was approved in 1963.

 1970s & 1980s